-Members were advised that the closing date for receipt of applications under the Community Festivals Fund for 2018/19 was 15 December 2017.
+Members are advised that the closing date for receipt of applications under the Community Festivals Fund for 2018/19 was 15 December 2017.
 To support applications to this grant aid programme, officers delivered 4 grant workshops and offered one-to-one support to any interested groups.
-28 applications were received and assessed by an officer panel and a detailed summary of the applications and score sheets was circulated for Members' information.
+28 applications were received and assessed by an officer panel and a detailed summary of the applications and score sheets is enclosed for Members' information.

-Members were reminded that it was agreed by the Council in October 2016 to maintain a pass threshold of 50% following a Grant Aid Review, it was also agreed that groups would not be required to demonstrate match funding however where a group evidenced match funding this would be reflected in the scoring.
-Members noted that proposed awards are subject to the receipt of all relevant supporting documentation, or the offer of funding will be withdrawn.
+Members will be aware that it was agreed by the Council in October 2016 to maintain a pass threshold of 50% following a Grant Aid Review, it was also agreed that groups would not be required to demonstrate match funding however where a group evidenced match funding this would be reflected in the scoring.
+Members should also note that proposed awards are subject to the receipt of all relevant supporting documentation, or the offer of funding will be withdrawn.

-The total budget available for the 2018/19 Community Festivals Fund is £79,600 as provided for in the estimates, of which £29,600 (similar to the amount awarded in 2017/18) is expected from the Department for Communities (DFC) under its Community Festivals Programme for 2018/19.
+The total budget available for the 2018/19 Community Festivals Fund is \pounds 79,600 as provided for in the estimates, of which \pounds 29,600 (similar to the amount awarded in 2017/18) is expected from the Department for Communities (DFC) under its Community Festivals Programme for 2018/19.
 It is anticipated that notification of the 2018/19 award from DFC will be in April 2018.
 A further report will be brought to Members.

 In total 28 applications were received requesting a total of £120,660.
-The 18 applications successfully achieving the required 50% threshold have requested a total of £76,010 which leaves a balance of £3,590.
+The 18 applications successfully achieving the required 50% threshold have requested a total of \pounds 76,010 which leaves a balance of \pounds 3,590.

-Should Members wish to proceed with a second call for Community Festival Fund applications for 2018/19 for the 10 unsuccessful groups, an amount of £25,000 could be made available; taking into consideration the current remaining budget of £3,590 an additional allocation of £21,410 would be required which would be fund from revenue savings.
+Should Members wish to proceed with a second call for Community Festival Fund applications for 2018/19 for the 10 unsuccessful groups, an amount of $\pounds 25,000$ could be made available; taking into consideration the current remaining budget of $\pounds 3,590$ an additional allocation of $\pounds 21,410$ would be required which would be fund from revenue savings.
 The second call would open on 5 March 2018 with a closing date of 26 March 2018 and would only be open to previous unsuccessful applicants.

-Members were advised that Officers will arrange to meet with the unsuccessful groups to provide feedback on their applications or to signpost them to other relevant funders.
+Members are advised that Officers will arrange to meet with the unsuccessful groups to provide feedback on their applications or to signpost them to other relevant funders.